kyrofa/kyrofa/README.md

 where he works on everything from cloud infrastructure to industrial real-time product sorting machines.
 In the past he's worked as a staff engineer for Canonical (the company that publishes Ubuntu), and as a lead roboticist for the US Department of Defense.

+If you like his work, consider [sponsoring him on GitHub](https://github.com/sponsors/kyrofa).